 While there’s no doubt urgency works, but it shouldn’t come at the cost of trust that you have built with your email list.
 When you offer one discount after another, your subscribers will stop taking your emails seriously.
 And it’ll hurt your chances of creating real urgency when needed.
 So be stable in your approach and use such subject lines in a minimal way for best results.

 If you have used urgency/scarcity in the past, you should already know the basics of it.
 Even if you haven’t, then using them in your email subject lines is not at all difficult.
-However, if you still need help creating professional email subject lines which leverage scarcity, you can always get in touch with our team at LYFE Marketing.
+However, if you still need help creating professional email subject lines which leverage scarcity, you can always contact us.

 #4: Ask a Question that Begs to be Answered